 - If submissions are closed, you cannot submit your pasta.
 You have to be patient and wait like everybody else.

 - I go into a closed submission period, it is for a reason.
-Either I’m very busy and cannot reliably deal with the extra monitoring of the form plugin (it has a tendency to be high-maintenance and break down), I already have a lot of submissions backed up to go through before I’m willing to add more to the pile, or I simply wish to avoid coinciding with a particular time of year (I’ve learned the hard way that open submissions during elementary/middle school breaks is a terrible, terrible idea).
+Either I’m very busy and cannot reliably deal with the extra monitoring of the form plugin (it has a tendency to be high-maintenance and break down), I already have a lot of submissions backed up to go through before I’m willing to add more to the pile, or I simply wish to avoid coinciding with a particular time of year (I try not to have submissions open when all you students should be studying for exams instead of hanging around the site, for example).
 Begging me and whining at me will not convince me to re-open if I simply don’t feel it’s a good time.

 - To be frank, most of the people who have so little patience that they cannot handle waiting a month or two to submit their pasta also tend to be the types who don’t have the patience to proofread or write anything more than a 3-sentence Pokepasta.
 The open/close submission style is partially to discourage those types from submitting these low-effort, impulsive “pastas” just because they can.